4Denthusiast/chemistry/README.md

 # Ab initio 4D quantum chemistry simulation

-A highly messy program for calculating properties of 4D atoms with an additional short-range repulsive force, using an approximation to the Hartree-Fock method.
+An incomplete program for calculating properties of 4D atoms with an additional short-range repulsive force, using an approximation to the Hartree-Fock method.

 ## Building & Running